nermze/MOSTAR/README.md

 A: Try running the pipeline with (--meta)

 Q. My exact model is not accepted
-A. you may need to downgrade medaka or install a specific version.
+A. You may need to downgrade medaka or install a specific version.
 You can do this by typing: conda install -c bioconda medaka=your_version, example medaka=2.2.0

 # Maintainer and author